SHRABAITA/Capstone/README.md

 - Deployment of the model using Flask or FastAPI

 ## 🤝 Contributions
-This project is solely developed by **Pritam Sarkar**.
+This project is solely developed by **Shrabaita Bandopadhyay**.
 Feel free to fork the repository and contribute to further enhancements!

 ## 📧 Contact
 For any queries, reach out via [LinkedIn](https://www.linkedin.com/in/your-profile) or email: your-email@example.com.